karstenBehrendt/unsupervised_llamas/ENet-SAD-Simple/README.md

 3. Submit the results to server
     Please follow the instructions of LLAMAS to submit your results.
-    The performance of our trained model is as follows:
+    The performance of our trained model is as follows (you can also find the result in the [official site](https://unsupervised-llamas.com/llamas/benchmark_multi)):

   0: {'auc': 0.9999917047921401,
   	'precision': 0.9973478736332135,